Who is an eligible non-borrowing spouse on a reverse mortgage?

 Ineligible = No Deferral Granted

-Ineligible non-borrowing spouses might be those who don’t occupy the property (separated borrowers who do not live in the home), were not married to the borrower at the time the loan was closed, or because of familial or other issues, cannot get title to the home, (perhaps the home goes to other heirs upon the death of the borrower).
+Ineligible non-borrowing spouses might be those who don’t occupy the property (separated borrowers who do not live in the home), were not married to the borrower at the time the loan was closed, or, because of familial or other issues, cannot get title to the home (perhaps the home goes to other heirs upon the borrower’s death).

 They would not be eligible for the deferral; therefore, the loan would be due and payable upon the borrower’s passing.
 I hope this helps.